Pyrdacor/Ambermoon/FileSpecs/Graphics.md

 I guess this was done to achieve better compression for large textures.
 The 4 planes always form a dword (32 bit value).

-To make it a bit more complicated there are textures which are 4 bytes larger then the expected data size.
-In this case you have to skip the first 4 bytes.
-I am not sure yet what the purpose of this was or if I just decompressed the data wrong but it works if you do so.

 Note: Floor textures don't use this format.
 They use the normal 4 bit palette format without the 8 pixel packing.

 ### Example data (not packed)